 The proposed a $7.7 billion Social Housing Acceleration and Renovation Program (SHARP) plans to build, or upgrade, 30,000 homes over four years and create around 18,000 full-time-equivalent jobs each year.

-Terry Rawnsley, SGS Principal and Partner who led the modelling said investment in social housing has a multiplier effect.
+The SGS team members who conducted the modelling said investment in social housing has a multiplier effect.

 Essential accommodation for those with the lowest incomes and the highest needs is the most undersupplied sector of Australian housing.
 Community Housing Industry Association Chief Executive Wendy Hayhurst said the program would not only deliver better homes to those in need but also secure jobs for thousands of Australians.

 With the period 2021-22 earmarked as an anticipated economic weak point, the program would create up to 24,500 jobs both on-site and in the wider building services industry.
 The federal government has stated that we have to maintain a laser-like focus on jobs to get Australia moving and this new modelling shows that SHARP does just that.
 Whether it be new investment in social housing, or whether it be upgrades and renovations of social housing.
 And it should not be forgotten as part of a comprehensive package which is needed.

 It is estimated SHARP would raise output in Australia by at least $15.7 billion over the four years of construction and increase GDP by anywhere between $5.8 billion to $6.7 billion.

 - Wave 1 – social housing maintenance and upgrading

 - Wave 2 – acquisition of sites and properties requiring renovation/completion which are suitable for social housing